-The Tom & Barbara Schoellkopf Community Counseling Center is an 1,100 foot square training clinic currently under construction at IUPUC and opening by the fall of 2020.
+During practicum and two subsequent internships, students apply skills and gain clinical experience at both community-and campus-based sites.
+The Tom & Barbara Schoellkopf Community Counseling Center is a newly constructed 1,100 foot square training clinic located at IUPUC.
 This versatile space was designed to support the instructional, service, and research activities of the graduate mental health counseling program and undergraduate psychology programs.
 The space includes a reception area, seminar and supervision room, a group process room, individual counseling room, a child / couple / family therapy room, and an office for a center supervisor.
 Each room is equipped with one or two high definition video cameras and a high gain microphone recording to a HIPAA compliant digital recording system.
-An infrared audio transmission system in each room also allows university faculty to discretely and securely provide feedback to students conducting therapeutic or research protocols.
+An audio talkback system in each room also allows university faculty to provide feedback discretely and securely to students conducting therapeutic or research protocols.
 Mobile and flexible furnishings accommodate a wide variety of data collection, assessment, and treatment activities for children, adolescents, and adults.
-The Tom & Barbara Schoellkopf Community Counseling Center will make it possible for graduate students in our program to receive feedback on their counseling skills in real time and to provide much needed services to fellow students and community members.
+The Tom & Barbara Schoellkopf Community Counseling Center makes it possible for graduate students in our program to receive feedback on their counseling skills in real time and to provide much needed services to fellow students and community members.

 Starting with the fourth semester and continuing through the remainder of the program, students participate in 700 clock hours of formal field experience overseen by faculty and clinical site supervisors.
 Since 2013, some 35 clinical sites have hosted 42 trainees for practicum, internship, or advanced internship.
 These include private practices, intensive outpatient programs, in-patient hospitals, schools, and other settings.
 Students are encouraged to explore clinical interests during graduate school (e.g., different settings, practice areas, and populations) while also developing a marketable area of focus.